-Every weekday food is collected, stored, repacked and distributed to our network of approximately 1,000 community-based member programs throughout the five boroughs.
+Every weekday food is collected, stored, repacked and distributed to our network of more than 1,000 community-based member programs throughout the five boroughs.
 The Food Bank's free, full-delivery operation dispatches 8 to 10 tractor-trailers full of food to help our network provide free meals every day to New Yorkers in need.
 The Food Bank distributes millions of pounds of food every year, including approximately 13 million pounds of fresh produce and more than 1 million pounds of meat and seafood.
 To date, the Food Bank has distributed more than 958 million pounds of food.

 The Food Bank is unique in that it goes beyond the procurement, storage and distribution of food.
 The warehouse's advanced management system, including scannable bar codes, streamlines order processing and tracking for our food assistance program network.
 This system monitors and ensures a FIFO — first-in, first-out — system of processing food product.
 It also functions as a perpetual inventory control, expedites order fulfillment and provides an efficient order and tracking system for our network.

 Volunteer groups regularly visit the Food Bank warehouse to break down bulk food containers of 500 pounds or more, then sort and repack the food into boxes suitable for the city's food pantries and soup kitchens.
 Repacking food also allows for the evaluation of food drive and bulk donations for quality control.